 About this Contributor

-George L. Salis is Principal Senior Tax Compliance and is also an economist, lawyer and tax professional with 23+ years of experience in international taxation and trade compliance, tax planning and controversy, fiscal regulation and tax economics consulting.
+George L. Salis is Principal Economist and Tax Policy Advisor and is also an economist, lawyer and tax professional with 23+ years of experience in international taxation and trade compliance, tax planning and controversy, fiscal regulation and tax economics consulting.
 George holds a BSc in economics and political science, an LLB, an M.A. in legal and ethical studies and an LLM in international tax law.
-He also holds a PhD in international law & economic policy and is a certified business economist.
+He also holds a PhD in international law and economic policy and is a certified business economist.

 Get the latest tax & technology insights from Vertex.